Team

 Bio coming soon!

-At Flatirons Recovery, our addiction recovery team in Boulder, CO, is committed to providing you with the highest level of care and support on your journey to recovery.
+At Flatirons Recovery, our addiction recovery team in Boulder, Colorado, is committed to providing you with the highest level of care and support on your journey to recovery.
 Our team of dedicated professionals is here to guide you every step of the way, ensuring you receive personalized and compassionate treatment.
 With their expertise and genuine compassion, you can trust that you’re in capable hands.
 Let our addiction recovery team be your pillar of strength as you embark on this transformative path to a healthier and drug-free life.
 You don’t have to face addiction alone – our team is here to walk alongside you.
-Reach out to us today and take the first step towards lasting recovery with the support of our addiction recovery team in Boulder, CO.
+Reach out to us today and take the first step towards lasting recovery with the support of our addiction recovery team in Boulder, Colorado.